Codecademy/docs/content/kotlin/concepts/serialization/serialization.md

 In Kotlin, serialiazation tools are made availible in `kotlinx.serialization`.
 It consists of a few components, the `org.jetbrains.kotlin.plugin.serialization` Gradle plugin, runtime libraries and compiler plugins.

+## Libraries

 Kotlin serialization libraries belong to the `org.jetbrains.kotlinx:` group and begin with `kotlinx-serialization-` with suffixes that reflect the serialization format, such as `json`.

-## Formats

 Included libraries in `kotlinx.serialization` for various serialization formats: